Exact maximum-entropy estimation with Feynman diagrams: Results

 Let $\left(\Sigma,Q,\left\{ r_{i}\right\} _{i=1}^{k}\right)$ be a normalized KL constraint problem.
 Now we will not have use for $r_0$; but as before, if the problem is augmented we will denote $r_{k+1}=s$.

-\begin{defn} For $j=1,\ldots,k+1$ \emph{a $j$-cumulant tree} is a rooted tree whose edges are labeled by $\{r_{i}\}_{i=1}^{k+1}$ subject to the following conditions: \begin{enumerate} \item Shape conditions: each vertex which is not a leaf has $\mbox{valency}\thinspace \geq3$. \item Labeling conditions: The edge connected to $v_{out}$ is labeled by $r_{j},$ all other edges (including edges connected to non-root leaves) are labeled by $r_{1},\ldots,r_{k}$. \end{enumerate} A \emph{cumulant tree }is a $j$-cumulant tree for some $1\leq j\leq k+1$. \end{defn} \emph{The leaf multi-index} of $\labt$ is $I_{\labt}=(a_{1},\ldots,a_{k})$ where $a_{i}$ is the number of leaves whose edges are labeled by $r_{i}$.
+\begin{defn} For $j=1,\ldots,k+1$ \emph{a $j$-cumulant tree} is a rooted tree whose edges are labeled by $\{r_{i}\}_{i=1}^{k+1}$ subject to the following conditions: \begin{enumerate} \item Shape conditions: each vertex which is not a leaf has $\mbox{degree}\thinspace \geq3$. \item Labeling conditions: The edge connected to $v_{out}$ is labeled by $r_{j},$ all other edges (including edges connected to non-root leaves) are labeled by $r_{1},\ldots,r_{k}$. \end{enumerate} A \emph{cumulant tree} is a $j$-cumulant tree for some $1\leq j\leq k+1$.
+We define the notions of isomorphism, automorphism and isomorphism types with similarly to the analogous notions for moment trees. \end{defn} \emph{The leaf multi-index} of $\labt$ is defined as before.
 Again there are only a finite number of cumulant trees with any given multi-index. \begin{defn} Let $\labt$ be a cumulant tree.
-Let $v$ be an inner vertex of $\labt$ of valency $k$ whose edges are labeled by $r_{i_{1}},\ldots,r_{i_{d}}$. \begin{enumerate} \item The \emph{coupling value} $C_{v}$ of $v$ is
+Let $v$ be an inner vertex of $\labt$ of degree $k$ whose edges are labeled by $r_{i_{1}},\ldots,r_{i_{d}}$. \begin{enumerate} \item The \emph{coupling value} $C_{v}$ of $v$ is

 where $\kappa(r_{i_{1}},\ldots,r_{i_{k}})$ is the \emph{joint cumulant} (cf. {Eq (\ref{eq:joint cumulants})}) of $r_{i_{1}},\ldots,r_{i_{k}}$. \item The \emph{amplitude} of $\labt$ is